There are over 2000 native species that grow in various palm tree locations.

 You'll see in the brief video below there are some fan palms as they disembarked the train upon arrival.

-Of course it's the winter games so you'd have to expect some snow.
+Of course it's the winter games so you'd have to expect some snow but not on palms.
+Click here for a link to a picture.

 They look to be some very cold hardy palms indeed!